top of page

 1 Do you practice online, in person, or both?

 I conduct my practice through online sessions exclusively, which provides clients with privacy, discretion and convenience without compromising the benefits of face-to-face communication.
-This approach also promotes treatment consistency and attendance due to its increased flexibility.
+This approach also promotes treatment consistency and efficacy due to its flexibility and integration into the client's natural environment.

 4 How many sessions will I need?